-Review Request: Grantees may submit a request for a secondary review for a finding imposed by an audit or notice of non-compliance.
-Upon notification of the finding, the grantee may:
+Review Request: Grantees may submit a request for a secondary review for a finding to suspend or revoke grant funding.

-- File a request in writing for a review of the finding with the grant staff no later than five (5) business days after receipt of the finding. - The chair of the Commission or designee shall review the request and issue a written decision within thirty (30) days.
+- The grantee may file a request in writing for a review of the finding with the grant staff no later than five (5) business days after receipt of the finding. - A request for review shall be limited to consideration of information only if it appears that a material fact was overlooked or misinterpreted.
+A grant recipient shall not request review for any other matter. - The chair of the Commission or designee shall review the request and issue a written decision within thirty (30) days.
 The decision shall be final.

-5. GRANT RECIPIENT FISCAL AND PROGRAM REPORTS
+6. GRANT RECIPIENT FISCAL AND PROGRAM REPORTS